aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/get-validation-applied-on-a-cell/_index.md

 ## JavaScript code to get the validation applied on a Cell

-Below code sample shows you how to get validation applied on a cell.
+Below code sample shows you how to get validation applied to a cell.

 ```html
 <!DOCTYPE html>